Providence RI: Beehive of Creativity

 TOUR: Providence Ghost Tours

-Some of the stories on this entertaining nearly two hour walking tour are gross and creepy, but isn’t that part of the fun?
+Some of the stories on Providence Ghost Tours‘ nearly two-hour walking tour are gross and creepy, but isn’t that part of the fun?

 Statue of Roger Williams overlooking city of Providence, RI

-Find out why a horseshoe impression remains on the stairs of a former Revolutionary War hospital now a university dorm, and who promised to “arise from their graves and mingle” at 4:30pm each evening.
-8pm in Summer, 7pm Sept-Nov. every night in season (check calendar), $18 pp.
+Find out why a horseshoe impression remains on the stairs of a former Revolutionary War hospital now a university dorm, and who promised to “arise from their graves and mingle.”

 Cast out of Puritan Massachusetts for his beliefs (Williams founded The First Baptist Church in 1638), he was assisted by Native American tribes in the wilds of what is now Rhode Island, and established a settlement at the head of the Narragansett he called “Providence.”

-This was the first British colony that sanctioned freedom of conscience and religion, a philosophy that informed the basis for the First Amendment of the US Constitution over a hundred years later; “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof.”
+This was the first British colony that sanctioned freedom of conscience and religion, a philosophy that informed the basis for the US Constitution’s First Amendment over a hundred years later; “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof.”

-See a short movie, and then climb the hill to see his statue and a magnificent view of Providence.
-Open 9am-4:30pm daily except holidays.
-Free.
+See a (free) short movie, and then climb the hill to see his statue and a magnificent view of Providence at the Roger Williams National Memorial Visitor Center.

 Colorful mosaic and vibrantly painted dome interior, State House, Providence RI